narrowspark/coding-standard/README.md

 Use
 ------------
 #### PHPstan

-Edit your `phpstan.neon` file and add these rules:
+Create a configuration file `phpstan.neon` and add these rules:

 ```neon
 includes: